kserve/website/docs/modelserving/storage/uri/uri.md

     freeze(model)
 ```

-Now, the frozen model object need to package as tarball and pushing it somewhere on the web to expose it.
-For instance, pushing the `model.joblib` file to some repo on GitHub.
+The post-training procedure here is a bit different.
+Instead of directly pushing the frozen output to some URI, we'll need to package them into a tarball.
+To do so,

 ```bash
 cd ../frozen